 To understand the motivations behind counter offers it is useful to realise some of the more common thoughts that go through your employer’s mind when you resign :

 If you are a valuable resource, then your boss and your company won’t want to see you walk out the door, especially to the competition.
 They will make every attempt to convince you to stay, either by:

 Being made an attractive counter offer is instantly good for your ego, but you must take a number of things into consideration before saying “thanks” or “no thanks”:

 You have only received a counter offer because you resigned.
 It is a purely reactive tactic from your employer and should make you wonder whether you need to resign every time you want to improve your situation.
 If your employer thought you were truly worthy, why didn’t they improve your situation anyway?

 Do your reasons for wanting to leave still exist?
 You may have a number of reasons – salary too low, no promotion in sight, don’t like your boss.
 You may be offered more money to stay, which can be tempting, but if you still have other issues outstanding you’ll probably end up leaving anyway.

 Despite what your employer is saying to you, they will probably now consider you a risk and may make contingency plans without your knowledge.
 You may not be seen as a true member of the team and may even be overlooked for promotions.

 The counter offer could simply be an interim tactic from your employer to bridge a gap whilst they look to replace you.

-A lot research and many surveys have been completed over the years to measure what happens to employees who accept counter offers.
+A lot of research and many surveys have been completed over the years to measure what happens to employees who accept counter offers.
 Only 6 out of 100 employees are still with their company after 12 months and 89% leave within the first 6 months.
-With further investigations 2 important points become apparent.
+With further investigations two important points become apparent: